trifectatechfoundation/teach-rs/slides/A-foundations/basic-syntax.md

 ```

 - The function boundary must always be explicitly annotated with types
-- Within the function body type inference may be used
+- Type inference may be used in function body
 - A function that returns nothing has the return type *unit* (`()`)
-- The function body contains a series of statements optionally ending with an
+- Function body contains a series of statements optionally ending with an
 expression

 <!--